merchise/xotl.tools/docs/source/CONTRIBUTING.rst

      modules.

    - `xoutil.deprecation`:mod:.
-It **must not** depend on any other module besides `xoutil.compat`:mod:.
+It **must not** depend on any other module besides `xoutil.eight`:mod:.
 Many modules in `xoutil` will use this module at import time to declare deprecated features.

 #.
 Tier 2